I am always seeking flexible work at home jobs that are open to many people. Cambly definitely seems to fit that bill.

 Chat sessions can last various lengths of time.
 Some of the students will stay on for just a few minutes while others might stay on for an hour or more.

-Cambly has a feature where you can sign up for a 2-hour shift or you can just log in whenever and take calls missed by the tutors who signed up for shifts.
+Cambly has a feature where you can sign up for 1-hour priority hours, where they will direct you calls from new students, or you can just log in whenever and take calls missed by the tutors who signed up for priority hours.

-Cambly pays about .17 cents per minute so if you were taking sessions non-stop for an hour, you’d make about $10.20 an hour.
-Are you going to make $10.20 an hour?
-That will depend on how busy you are.
-There is no guarantee that you will have back-to-back tutoring sessions within an entire hour and of course you never know how long one of your students will decide to stay on.
-Unless Cambly has changed things since I did my research, you are guaranteed to earn payment for 30 minutes of talk time when you sign up for a 2-hour shift even if you didn’t get any sessions during the full two hours.
+Unless Cambly has changed things since I did my research, you are guaranteed to earn payment for 5 minutes of talk time when you sign up for a 1-hour priority hour even if you didn't get any sessions during the full two hours.

 Pay Method and Frequency

 Cambly uses Paypal for making payments.
 You'll get paid weekly as long as you have accumulated $20 in earnings during each pay period.

 As mentioned above, you'll need a webcam for your computer.
 You can buy one for cheap, but if you have a computer that's fairly new, it probably already has one installed.